scrabbletank/farhome-rules/rulesdoc.md

 # Preface

-What once started as a series of homebrew rules has turned into a full-fledged rule book.
+What started as a series of homebrew rules has evolved into a full-fledged role playing game.
 Inside this book is a set of rules that many of you will be familiar with.
-Anyone who's played a fantasy tabletop role playing game has probably rolled dice to hit a goblin, made an athletics check to kick down a door, or cast an iconic fireball into a crowd of monsters.
-The rules in this book describe an alternate way to play the same game we've been playing for ages, one that hopefully gives a simplified, more engaging experience that offers players more _freedom_ with their characters.
+Anyone who's played a fantasy tabletop role-playing game has probably rolled dice to hit a goblin, attempted to kick down a door, or cast spells into a crowd of monsters.
+The rules in this book describe a new way to play the same game we've been playing for ages, one that hopefully provides a simplified, more engaging experience and offers players more _freedom_ with their characters.
 And _fun_, because I wouldn't be writing this if I didn't have fun playing it.

-There are a few things here you won't find elsewhere, however.
+There are a few things here you won't find elsewhere.
 There are **no classes** in Farhome.
-Instead you are given a blank slate. **Backgrounds** help define who your character was before becoming an adventurer, leaving how they grow and advance up to you.
+Instead, you are given a blank slate. **Backgrounds** help define who your character was before becoming an adventurer, leaving how they grow and advance up to you.
 Combat has been streamlined with **action points**, giving you more options in playing your turn.
 Dice rolls are always **contested** by either the GM or another player, keeping the game active and engaging.
 Dice rolls also use a **success/failure** system instead of adding numbers, with failure (and success!) always being a possibility.

-While many things have been simplified, there's still loads of depth in these rules.
-They offer more ways to be creative with your characters and their actions, providing opportunities for teamwork while still giving each character their space to shine.
-Which is neat.
+While many things have been simplified, there's still plenty of depth in these rules.
+They offer more ways to be creative with your characters and their actions, providing opportunities for teamwork while still giving each character space to shine.

 ## What is Farhome?

-Farhome is a tabletop role playing system set in a fantasy world of magic, monsters, and adventures.
+Farhome is a tabletop role-playing system set in a fantasy world of magic, monsters, and adventures.
 You and a group of friends play as adventurers, exploring and interacting with a world created by another one of your friends, the Game Master.
-While the rules in the book give structure to how your adventurers interact with the world, largely the game is driven by you and your friends' imaginations.
+While the rules in the book give structure to how your adventurers interact with the world, the game is largely driven by your and your friends' imaginations.

 You won't find any rules in this book about what you need to roll to climb up an ogre's back, but that doesn't mean your adventurer can't try.
-For every scenario that isn't handled by the book it's ultimately up to the Game Master to decide how it happens, or if it's possible.
-In this respect the players work together with the Game Master; the players describing the actions they want to take and the Game Master describing the outcome of those actions and how the world responds.
+For every scenario that isn't covered by the book, it's ultimately up to the Game Master to decide how it happens, or if it's possible.
+In this respect, the players work together with the Game Master; the players describe the actions they want to take, and the Game Master describes the outcome of those actions and how the world responds.

-At the end of the day Farhome is a game about creativity, imagination, and having fun with your friends.
+At the end of the day, Farhome is a game about creativity, imagination, and having fun with your friends.
 It is a _collaborative_ experience, working with the Game Master to tell a story.
-With that being said you can expect to experience the following:
+With that being said, you can expect to experience the following:
-- battle goblins and orcs
+- Battle goblins and orcs
-- delve into dangerous dungeons
+- Delve into dangerous dungeons
-- find wondrous treasures, magical trinkets, or ancient weapons
+- Find wondrous treasures, magical trinkets, or ancient weapons
-- explore an ancient wode, a scorching desert, or the depths below the mountains
+- Explore an ancient wode, a scorching desert, or the depths below the mountains
-- meet noble kings and nefarious villains
+- Meet noble kings and nefarious villains
-- solve challenging puzzles and avoid deadly traps
+- Solve challenging puzzles and avoid deadly traps
-- come to an untimely death
+- Come to an untimely death
-- roll a lot of dice along the way
+- Roll a lot of dice along the way

 ## How to Play

-Before you begin, you and your friends will need to determine who will be the Game Master.
-The Game Master (or GM) is in charge of the world, handling all the locations, monsters, and people in the world, while everyone else is in charge of an adventurer, or character.
-Usually the GM is played by the same person every game, but in some games it makes sense to rotate that responsibility.
-Regardless, the GM acts as the main storyteller, or referee.
-If there's ever any confusion as to how something works, or if the players want to do something that this book doesn't cover the GM has the final say on what happens.
+Before you begin, you and your friends need to determine who will be the Game Master.
+The Game Master (or GM) is in charge of the world, handling all the locations, monsters, and people, while everyone else controls an adventurer, or character.
+Usually, the GM is the same person every game, but in some games, it makes sense to rotate that responsibility.
+Regardless, the GM acts as the main storyteller or referee.
+If there's ever any confusion about how something works, or if the players want to do something not covered in this book, the GM has the final say.

-Farhome follows a narrative gameplay loop: the GM begins by describing the environment the adventurers are in, the players describe what they want their adventurers do, and finally the GM describes the results of those actions.
-This is the core of the game and is seen in every aspect of the game.
-For example, the GM could be describing the dungeon your group of adventurers are exploring, giving the players a basic set of actions they could follow (the layout of the room, how many doors there are, if the adventurers see any creatures, and so on).
+Farhome follows a narrative gameplay loop: the GM begins by describing the environment the adventurers are in, the players describe what they want their adventurers to do, and finally, the GM describes the results of those actions.
+This core loop is seen in every aspect of the game.
+For example, the GM could describe the dungeon your group of adventurers is exploring, giving the players a basic set of actions to follow (the layout of the room, how many doors there are, if the adventurers see any creatures, and so on).
 The players then tell the GM what they want their characters to do, such as opening a door, searching for traps, or attacking a monster.
-The GM then describes the results of their actions: the door may be locked, or they find a poison dart trap, or surprise the monster.
-This often leads to another choice for the players, which starts the narrative loop all over again.
-This gameplay loop continues whether the players are exploring a dungeon, fighting monsters, or investigating for clues in a town.
+The GM then describes the results of their actions: the door may be locked, they might find a poison dart trap, or they could surprise the monster.
+This often leads to another choice for the players, starting the narrative loop all over again.
+This gameplay loop continues whether the players are exploring a dungeon, fighting monsters, or investigating clues in a town.

-Each time your group meets to play you can expect to spend 2-3 hours playing.
-During this time you can reasonably expect to: meet and interact with a notable non-player character (or NPC), explore a new location, fight dangerous monsters, and find something memorable.
-While some sessions you might never interact with an NPC, or encounter any monsters, it's these 4 experiences that build an adventure.
+Each time your group meets to play, you can expect to spend 2-3 hours engaged in the game.
+During this time, you can reasonably anticipate meeting and interacting with a notable non-player character (NPC), exploring a new location, fighting dangerous monsters, and finding something memorable.
+While some sessions might lack interaction with an NPC or encounters with monsters, these four experiences build an adventure.

 Adventures usually have a distinct beginning and end.
-As an example an adventure may require you to save a village from monsters.
+For example, an adventure may require you to save a village from monsters.
 You will need to talk to the villagers and gather information about what's attacking them.
 The villagers may tell you the monsters live in the forest outside town, which you will need to explore.
-On finding the monster's lair you come up with a plan to defeat it, and after defeating it return to the village where they reward you with a magical sword.
-Your group may finish an adventure in a single session, or it might take many sessions, spanning many locations, people, and monsters.
+Upon finding the monster's lair, you come up with a plan to defeat it.
+After defeating it, you return to the village, where they reward you with a magical sword.
+Your group may finish an adventure in a single session, or it might take many sessions, spanning various locations, people, and monsters.

 When one adventure ends, another can begin.
 This string of quests and adventures is called a campaign.
 Campaigns can span months or years, with each adventure adding to one large story.
-Your character might die over the course of the campaign, either at the hand of a dangerous monster, villain, or any manner of way.
-You friends might search for a way to revive you, or you might create a new character.
-Over the course of the campaign your group may fail, or everyone may meet their demise.
-Even so, at the end of the day a successful campaign is one where everyone is able to have a good time, regardless of if your characters 'win' or 'lose'.
+Your character might die over the course of the campaign, either at the hand of a dangerous monster, villain, or in any number of ways.
+Your friends might search for a way to revive you, or you might create a new character.
+Over the course of the campaign, your group may fail, or everyone may meet their demise.
+Even so, at the end of the day, a successful campaign is one where everyone has a good time, regardless of whether your characters 'win' or 'lose.'

 With that out of the way, how exactly do you start playing Farhome?
 Well, that part is fairly easy.
-The following pages describe everything from rolling dice, creating a character, and how combat works.
-With this you and your friends should be able to create a group of adventurers ready to explore a new and exciting world.
+The following pages describe everything from rolling dice and creating a character to how combat works.
+With this, you and your friends should be able to create a group of adventurers ready to explore a new and exciting world.

 ## GM Quick Start Guide